HISTORY OF PARA DANCE SPORT

 In 2014 singles and freestyle/showdance (singles and combi) were introduced as the part of the official programme.

-The Para Dance Sport World Championships are held every two years and were last staged in 2017 in Malle, Belgium.
+The Para Dance Sport World Championships are held every two years and will next be staged in Bonn, Germany, in 2019.

 The surface of the dance floor must be a minimum of 250 square metres with no side of the floor less than 10m in length, and 350 square meters for Championships.